Calumniated Wife: Analysis

 Comparative mythologist Patrice Lajoye and folklorist Stith Thompson both remarked on the similarity between the initial part of the tale type ATU 705A, "Born of a Fish", with tale type ATU 303, "The Twins or Blood Brothers": a fisherman catches a fish in the sea and brings it home to his wife to eat.
 Through the ingestion of the fish, a miraculous gestation occurs and a child is born.
+Alternative, according to scholars Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, the heroine's father ingests a fruit that was to be eaten by his wife and gives birth to the heroine.

 Thompson described that the tale type involves a male pregnancy caused by the ingestion of the fish.
 The pregnancy is carried on the father's thigh (knee).
 The child born of this unusual pregnancy, a girl, is carried off by birds and raised in a nest.
 The maiden, now an adult, is found by a prince in the woods.
 This sequence exists as its own type in the Georgian Tale Index, numbered -407***, "The Forest Girl": the girl is born from the man's ankle, and is raised on top of an oak tree or poplar by the eagle or the raven.

 At the end of the tale, after the maiden is expelled from the palace, she is summoned to the king's presence and narrates her tale in the form of a riddle or a story-within-a-story, by which the king recognizes her.
 Scholar Anna Angelopoulos sees the storyline as a process of humanization for the heroine of the tale, albeit with participation of an evil female character (the king's stepmother).